 - 8.1 If an ECT has any concerns about the induction, mentoring and support programme, these should be raised within the school (Tutor, Mentor, Lead or Headteacher) in the first instance.
-Where the school does not resolve them the ECT should raise concerns with the named Appropriate Body contact. - 8.2 ECTs are also encouraged to contact their Professional Association for advice and support where any concerns about progress have been raised, or where they have any concerns about the support provided by the school.
+Where the school does not resolve them the ECT should raise concerns with the named Appropriate Body contact. - 8.2 ECTs are also encouraged to contact their professional association or trade union for advice and support where any concerns about progress have been raised, or where they have any concerns about the support provided by the school.